sbarry50/wordpress-starter-plugin/README.md

 ## Installation

-1. Clone the directory into your `plugins` directory.
+1. In terminal (or console) navigate to your WordPress `plugins` directory.
-2. Search and replace to update all `Vendor\Plugin` namespaces with the name of your organization and the name of the plugin.
-3. Update plugin header in `plugin.php` and relevant info in `composer.json` and `package.json`.
+2. Run this command: `composer create-project sb2-media/wordpress-starter-plugin`.
+3. Change into the SVG Icon System directory: `cd wordpress-starter-plugin`.
-4. Change into the cloned directory and execute `composer update` and `npm install`.
+4. Run `npm install`.
+5. Run `npm run dev`.
-5. Execute `composer dump-autoload -o`.
+6. Run `composer dump-autoload -o`.
-6. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “WordPress Starter Plugin.”
+7. In the WordPress dashboard, navigate to the *Plugins* page and locate the menu item that reads “WordPress Starter Plugin.”
-7. Click on *Activate.*
+8. Click on *Activate.*

 Note that this will activate the source code of the starter plugin, but because it has no real functionality no menu items, meta boxes, or custom post types will be added.